communitiesuk/python-cookiecutter-uv/README.md

 uvx cookiecutter git@github.com:communitiesuk/python-cookiecutter-uv.git
 ```

-Follow the onscreen prompts to set your project.
+Follow the onscreen prompts to create your project.
 This will:

 - generate basic information about your project (e.g. author name & email, project URLs)
 - prompts for including features (e.g. choosing type hinter, unit testing, include documentation page, target operating system)
 - install Python dependencies using the `Makefile`
-- configure your initial GitHub repository
+- configure your initial GitHub repository with initial commits

 ***Note***: we use a [flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) by default.